Newsboys: 2010s

-The Newsboys' first studio album featuring lead singer Michael Tait, Born Again, was released on 13 July 2010 and debuted at No. 4 on the Billboard 200, their highest debut position, and sold over 45,000 copies in its first week.
+The Newsboys' first studio album featuring lead singer Michael Tait, Born Again, was released on 13 July 2010 and debuted at number 4 on the Billboard 200, their highest debut position, and sold over 45,000 copies in its first week.
 On 12 October 2010 they released the Christmas album, Christmas!
 A Newsboys Holiday featuring "The Christmas Song" by Tait.
 In 2011, the song "City to City" from GO Remixed was featured in the trailer for the Disney Pixar movie, Cars 2.

 God's Not Dead was released 15 November 2011.
 Their newest live album, title Live in Concert: God's Not Dead, came out on 22 October 2012.
 In the same year they released their single "The League of Incredible Vegetables" for the VeggieTales video of the same name.
 The band released their 16th studio album Restart on 10 September 2013.
 The "Restart Tour" ran from 20 September to 27 October 2013.
 The band is also a part of the Winter Jam Tour 2013 from November 2013 through March 2014.

 The band appeared in a sequence for the film God's Not Dead, released in 2014.
-Tait expressed excitement about the film to The Global Dispatch during an interview, saying that "The movie is powerful because of the whole stance of it... just trying to prove God's existence... sharing the gospel, living the lifestyle, changing the mindset of people around them in this college, in this university."
+Michael Tait expressed excitement about the film to The Global Dispatch during an interview, saying that "The movie is powerful because of the whole stance of it…just trying to prove God's existence…sharing the gospel, living the lifestyle, changing the mindset of people around them in this college, in this university."
 Duncan Phillips added in a similar interview that "Disney's Shane Harper plays a college student whose faith is challenged by his professor, played by Kevin Sorbo from Hercules.
 Dean Cain from Superman is in it, too.
 So we got to hang out with a bunch of superheroes.
 The movie raises a lot of questions and a lot of eyebrows from a culture that questions if there is a God."

-The band embarked on the "We Believe Tour".
+The band then embarked on the "We Believe Tour".
 They performed at the BigChurchDayOut 2014 and again in 2017.
 In 2015, the Newsboys started the "We Believe God's Not Dead Tour".
 Love Riot was released in 2016 and a tour followed.
 The band also appeared in the 2016 film God's Not Dead 2.

 It was announced in late 2017 that Peter Furler and Phil Joel would participate with Newsboys on the Newsboys United Tour in 2018.
 Along with the tour, it was announced that the band is doing an album, United, with Furler and Joel, which was released 10 May 2019.
 The last tour date with Furler and Joel was in August 2021.